interactions-py/interactions.py/docs/src/Guides/10 Events.md

 ### Disabling Default Listeners

 Some internal events, like `ModalCompletion`, have default listeners that perform niceties like logging the command/interaction logged.
-You may not want this, however, and may want to completely override this behavior without subclassiung `Client`.
-If so, you can acheive it through `disable_default_listeners`:
+You may not want this, however, and may want to completely override this behavior without subclassing `Client`.
+If so, you can achieve it through `disable_default_listeners`:

 ```python
 from interactions.api.events import ModalCompletion